 Nikkor Z 85mm f/1.8 S Specifications

-So, the lens became 120 grams heavier – 470 versus 350 for the “old man”.
+So, the lens became 120 grams heavier – 470 versus 350 for the “old man.”
 As already mentioned, the case is assembled almost entirely from metal, while the previous generation was made of plastic.

-However, the increase in weight of the novelty is associated not only with changes in size, but also with a more complex optical design.
-The total number of elements is increased to 12 (three more elements).
-The optical elements in the lens are grouped into eight groups.
+However, the increase in the weight of the novelty is associated with changes in size and a more complex optical design.
+The total number of elements is increased to 12 (three more), and the optical elements in the lens are grouped into eight groups.

-Nikkor Z 85mm f/1.8 S Ground Test
+Nikkor Z 85mm f/1.8 S Ground Test & Review

 For the sharpness test, I use the standard test world.
 RAW files are opened in RawDigger and exported to TIFF to avoid being affected by inline adjustments.
-Actually, this is what I do in all tests.
+It is what I do in all tests.
 So, below the crop from the center and corner of the frame. (switching between diaphragms occurs under the plate).

-This is not to say that the Nikkor Z 85mm f/1.8 S has a ringing sharpness, but that would be more a minus than a plus.
+It is not to say that the Nikkor Z 85mm f/1.8 S has a ringing sharpness, but that would be more a minus than a plus.
 After all, we are talking about a portrait lens, and excessive sharpness will only intensify minor skin imperfections, which will have to be corrected in the editor.
-For a portrait lens, the main picture is, so below let's take a look at the characteristics of the image in the out-of-focus area.
+For a portrait lens, the main picture is, so below, let's take a look at the characteristics of the image in the out-of-focus area.

 The flare shape is in the form of a circle only in the center of the frame.
 Closer to the periphery, the disc of light takes on the shape of a cat's eye.
-Nevertheless, the bokeh can be called ideal - the filling is uniform, the complete absence of onion rings and edging.
-Excellent performance for a portrait lens.
+Nevertheless, the bokeh can be called ideal - the filling is uniform, the complete absence of onion rings and edging - excellent performance for a portrait lens.

 It is worth considering that above we examined images at very high magnification.
 Without magnification, neither lateral nor longitudinal aberration will be noticeable even in the highest contrast subjects.
-That is, post-processing will be required only to achieve an absolutely perfect picture, well, or so to speak, to clear the photographer's conscience.
+That is, post-processing will be required only to achieve a perfect picture, well, or so to speak, to clear the photographer's conscience.

 I'll explain right away why there is a different white balance.
 The first file is a RAW file opened in RawDigger, and the second is an intra-camera JPEG with all camera adjustments.
 So, there is a slight pincushion distortion, which is ideally corrected intra-chamber.
 Overall, we can conclude that the lens geometry is excellent.